En français

 Canadian Seasonal to Inter-annual Prediction System (CanSIPS) Data in GRIB2 Format

 The Canadian Seasonal to Inter-annual Prediction System (CanSIPS) is a long-term prediction system whose objective is to forecast the evolution of global climate conditions.
-CanSIPS is a multi-model ensemble (MME) system using two atmosphere-ocean-land coupled models developed by the Canadian Centre for Climate Modelling and Analysis (CCCma) and the Canadian Meteorological Centre (CMC).
+CanSIPS is a multi-model ensemble (MME) system using two atmosphere-ocean-land coupled models (CanESM5 and GEM5.2-NEMO) developed by the Canadian Centre for Climate Modelling and Analysis (CCCma), Meteorological Research Division (MRD) and the Canadian Centre for Meteorological and Environmental Prediction (CCMEP).
 It is a fully coupled atmosphere-ocean-ice-land prediction system relying on the operational data assimilation infrastructure for the initial state of the atmosphere, sea surface temperature and sea ice.
 For further technical information about CanSIPS please refer to the technical note.

 Principal components of CanSIPS

-• Forecast mode: The CanSIPS forecasts are based on a 10-member ensemble of forecasts produced with each of the two models for a total ensemble size of 20.
-Monthly to multi-seasonal forecasts extending to 12 months are issued on the first day of each month.
+• Forecast mode: CanSIPS official forecasts are based on a 20-member ensemble of forecasts produced with each of the two models for a total ensemble size of 40.
+The 20 members, 12 month forecasts from each model are produced by combining the forecasts produced on the last day of each month (ensemble members 1-10) with forecasts issued four-days prior to that (ensemble members 11-20).

 How is the CanSIPS forecast configured ?

-Ensemble size for the forecast is 20 members (10 GEM-NEMO members + 10 CanCM4 members).
-At the last day of the each month, a 12-month forecast is produced.
-There are no lagged initial conditions, all the 20 members start on the first of the month and are initialised with different initial conditions originating from separate assimilating coupled model runs.
-When the ensemble forecasts are finished we construct seasonal mean anomalies with respect to the 30-year hindcasts for each ensemble member.
+In CanSIPSv3, the ensemble size of the forecast has been increased from 20 members to 40 members (20 GEM-NEMO members + 20 CanESM5 members).
+This is achieved by combining the forecasts initialized on the last day of the month with the forecasts initialized four days prior to that.
+For each model, a 12-month forecast is produced with the first 10 members of each model obtained from the last day of the month and the second set of 10 members from the forecasts initialized four days prior to that.
+When the ensemble forecasts are completed, we construct seasonal mean anomalies with respect to the 30-year hindcasts for each ensemble member.
 Subsequently we implement deterministic (ensemble mean) and probabilistic (different categories with respect to the ensemble size) approaches to forecast the upcoming seasons.

 Data location